olincollege/Softdew-Valley/README.md

 The user can control their character using WASD keys to move up, left, down, and right respectively.
-The number keys can be used select a slot in the inventory, and once the user has an item selected (hoe, watering can, seed), the space bar can be used to use the item.
+The number keys can be used select a slot in the inventory, and once the user has an item selected (hoe, watering can, seed, crop), the space bar can be used to use the item.
 Inventory slots can also be selected by clicking on the desired item.
 Different plants have different numbers of days they take to grow and must be watered every day to grow.
 A plant will not grow if it is not watered.
 The user can sleep by entering the house and walking to the bed and can harvest plants by pressing the H key once that plant is fully grown.
+If the farmer is close enough to the shipping bin (which opens once they near it), they can sell a crop by hitting the space bar.
+If the farmer is at the shop, they can hit the E key to enter the shop and purchase seeds.

 ## Credits
 The people that worked on this project were Alex George, Amanda Chang, and